dowjones/distribucache/README.md

 });
 ```

-*Note:* this feature will work even with disruptions to the service, as the burder
+*Note:* this feature will work even with disruptions to the service, as the burden
-of determining which keys need to be re-populated is on Redis (using a combination
+of determining which keys need to be re-populated is on the store (e.g., in the Redis store this
-of keyspace events and expiring keys).
+is done using a combination of keyspace events and expiring keys).

 ### Stored Value Size Optimization